Institute Alumni Testimonials: https://vimeo.com/94659183

-Four junior or senior class students will have the opportunity to serve as project coordinators for the Institute.
+A small number of junior or senior class students will have the opportunity to serve as project coordinators for the Institute.
 Each coordinator will receive specialized training and will work with a small group of Institute participants during the project component of the Institute.
 Priority for project coordinators will be given to students who have successfully completed the initial Institute semester (Spring 2014), but application for these positions will also be open to other juniors and seniors.

 Five Institute sessions will be held, each two hours in length.
 In addition, students will be required to spend four hours on the project described above, for a total of 14 hours during the semester.